About Martha Falls

 Martha Falls was a waterfall that we got to see from a distance across Stevens Canyon on the southeastern slopes of Mt Rainier.

-Even though we saw a tiny trail along the Stevens River deep in the canyon from our vantage point, we had run out of time.
+Even though we saw the Wonderland Trail looking tiny down along the Stevens River deep in the canyon from our vantage point, we had run out of time.

 So we weren’t about to go for a long walk going into the canyon to get to the waterfall’s base and then climb back out with darkness looming.